janablechschmidt/MetaRange.jl/README.md

 julia> import Pkg; Pkg.add(url = "https://github.com/janablechschmidt/MetaRange.jl.git")
 ```

+MetaRange has been tested on Julia 1.6 and upwards on Windows and Linux.

 ## Usage

 MetaRange works by first creating a simulation struct and then calling the function `run_simulation!()` on the object.